antarctica/pristine-base/README.template.md

 **This project uses version £PRISTINE-VERSION of the £PRISTINE-FLAVOUR flavour of the BAS Base Project - Pristine**.

-**This project is tracked in the BAS Systems Inventory.**
-See the *BAS Systems Inventory* section for more information.

 ## Overview

 * ...

-## BAS Systems Inventory

-This project is tracked in the BAS Systems Inventory as: **£BSI-SYSTEM-ID**.

-THe Systems Inventory provides more information on the background of this project, its intended users and who is responsible for it.

-It also lists the environments (instances) this project is used in and the resources which make up these environments.

 ## Setup